Back to main page

-This module is designed to be used in an ECE course taught by a professor or students who already have some good experiences in the HCS12 / 9S12 family.
-If you would like to learn the HCS12 / 9S12 programming by yourself, we recommend you purchase the Dragon12 Plus instead.
+The kits are designed to be used in ECE courses or students who already have some experiences in the HCS12 / 9S12 family.
+If you would like to learn HCS12 / 9S12 programming by yourself, we recommend you purchase our Dragon12-Light instead.

 48-pin QFP, MC9S12C32 / MC9S12C128 MCU standard specifications: